kromerm/adfdataflowdocs/adf-data-flow-expression-functions.md

 <code>false</code>
 ==============================
 <code><b>false() => boolean</b></code><br/><br/>
 Always returns a false value.
-Use the function syntax(false()) if there is a column name named 'false'
+Use the function syntax(false()) if there is a column named 'false'
 * ``isDiscounted == false()``
 * ``isDiscounted() == false``
 *********************************